STM32-base/STM32-base.github.io/index.md

 ## Contributing

-Refer to the [`CONTRIBUTING.md`](https://github.com/STM32-base/STM32-base/blob/master/CONTRIBUTING.md) file to read what you can do if you want to contribute to this project.
-Take a look at the [roadmap]({{ site.url }}/general/roadmap) if you are looking for inspiration for things to work on.
+Refer to the [`CONTRIBUTING.md`](https://github.com/STM32-base/STM32-base/blob/master/CONTRIBUTING.md) file to learn more about contributing to the STM32-base project.
+Take a look at the [roadmap]({{ site.url }}/general/roadmap) if you are looking for things to work on.